 • No short tours: About 20 percent of sightseeing flights are short, four- to eight-minute flights and are “major contributors” to the noise.
 They’ve been eliminated.

-• No sightseeing over Brooklyn at all, but the Brooklyn Bridge itself was spared the ban.
+• No sightseeing over Brooklyn or the Brooklyn Bridge at all.

 • New tour routes: Pilots will be forced to take off and land toward the south of the heliport, maximizing their distance from Brooklyn Bridge Park.